Skip to content

 • Tomatoes – You will need Canned tomato puree or whole or canned tomatoes blended until smooth.

-• Eggs – Large eggs that are chilled or at room temperature work excellently.
+• Eggs – Chilled large eggs or at room temperature work great.

-• Spices – Dry onion and garlic granules are used.
+• Spices – Dry onion and garlic granules is what I use.
 Substitute with powder.
 I also used crushed red pepper flakes.

 • Herbs – I use dry oregano and basil in the meatballs and Italian Seasonings in the sauce.

-• Peppers – Green, yellow, orange, or red bell pepper may be used.
+• Peppers – Green, yellow, orange, or red bell pepper are great for this recipe.

-• Breadcrumbs – Plain breadcrumbs are used.
+• Breadcrumbs – I use plain homemade breadcrumbs.
 You can also use Italian breadcrumbs.

 How to Make a Meatball Sub Sandwich

-Cover the bread entirely in cold water and let it sit for 5 to 6 minutes or until soaked and soft.
+Soak the bread: I cover the bread completely in cold water and let it sit for about 5 to 6 minutes.
+Then, I check to make sure it is soaked through and soft before moving on.

 covering bread with water in a conatinare